cilium/cilium/Documentation/bpf.rst

 perf, iproute2 and others.
 The Linux kernel source tree also provides a user space library under ``tools/lib/bpf/``, which is mainly used and driven by perf for loading BPF tracing programs into the kernel.
-However, the library itself is generic and not limited to perf only. bcc is a toolkit that provides many useful BPF programs mainly for tracing that are loaded ad-hoc through a Python interface embedding the BPF C code.
+However, the library itself is generic and not limited to perf only. bcc is a toolkit providing many useful BPF programs mainly for tracing that are loaded ad-hoc through a Python interface embedding the BPF C code.
 Syntax and semantics for implementing BPF programs slightly differ among front ends in general, though.
-Additionally, there are also BPF samples in the kernel source tree (``samples/bpf/``) that parse the generated object files and load the code directly through the system call interface.
+Additionally, there are also BPF samples in the kernel source tree (``samples/bpf/``) which parse the generated object files and load the code directly through the system call interface.

 This and previous sections mainly focus on the iproute2 suite's BPF front end for loading networking programs of XDP, tc or lwt type, since Cilium's programs are implemented against this BPF loader.
-In future, Cilium will ship with a native BPF loader, but programs will still be compatible to be loaded through iproute2 suite in order to facilitate development and debugging.
+In future, Cilium will be equipped with a native BPF loader, but programs will still be compatible to be loaded through iproute2 suite in order to facilitate development and debugging.

 All BPF program types supported by iproute2 share the same BPF loader logic due to having a common loader back end implemented as a library (``lib/bpf.c``